Level/many-level/README.md

 Create a duplex guest stream to be piped into a host stream.
 Until that's done, operations made on `db` are queued up in memory.
 Will throw if `createRpcStream()` was previously called and that stream has not (yet) closed.
 The optional `options` object may contain:

 - `ref` (object, default `null`): an object to only keep the Node.js event loop alive while there are pending database operations.
-Should have a `ref()` method to be called on a new operation like `db.get()` and an `unref()` method to be called when all operations have finished (or when the database is closed).
+Should have a `ref()` method to be called on a new database operation like `db.get()` and an `unref()` method to be called when all operations have finished (or when the database is closed).
 A Node.js `net` socket satisfies that interface.
-The `ref` option is not relevant when `ManyLevelGuest` is used in a browser environment.
+The `ref` option is not relevant when `ManyLevelGuest` is used in a browser environment (which, side note, is not officially supported yet).

 #### `guestStream = db.connect()`